Remarks on degenerations of hyper-K\"ahler manifolds: Introduction

 This project has started as a follow-up to \cite{lsv}.
 While preparing this manuscript, we have benefited from discussions with several people.
 We are particularly grateful to V. Alexeev, R. Friedman, K. Hulek, D. Huybrechts, J. Nicaise, and K. O'Grady for some specific comments related to parts of our paper.

 The first author (JK) was partially supported by NSF grant DMS-1362960.
 He also acknowledges the support of Coll\`ege de France and FSMP that facilitated the meeting of the other co-authors and the work on this project.
-The second author (RL) was partially supported by NSF grants DMS-125481 and DMS-1361143.
+The second author (RL) was partially supported by NSF grants DMS-1254812 and DMS-1361143.
 He is also grateful to ENS and Olivier Debarre for hosting him during his sabbatical year, and to Simons Foundation and FSMP for fellowship support.
+The third author (GS) also would like to thank Coll\`ege de France for hospitality.